-A. Development Plan Narrative: include a written narrative describing the Development Plan in adequate detail so as to represent the developer's vision for the project proposed.
+A. Development Plan Narrative.
+Include a written narrative describing the Development Plan in adequate detail so as to represent the developer's vision for the project proposed.
 If only a portion of the Disposition Property is proposed for acquisition, describe how the proposal would leave open the possibility for future development on the remainder of the site.
 A conceptual site plan, schematic elevations, and typical floor plans must accompany the proposal narrative.
-Buildings should be identified by numbers consistent with the Master Plan, Table V-4 (pp 37-38).
-If new buildings are proposed, massing studies are to be included and the narrative should address how the proposal relates to the recently adopted zoning bylaw as well as how the proposed new buildings and design contribute to the overall development concept.
+Buildings should be identified by numbers consistent with the Master Plan, Table V-4 (pp. 36-37), [which can be viewed at this link](#).
+If new buildings are proposed, massing studies are to be included and the narrative should address how the proposal relates to the current zoning including its Design Guidelines, how the proposed new buildings and design contribute to the overall development concept, and how requirements applicable to new construction in historic districts will be met.

-The Development Narrative should describe and provide estimates of the following:
+The Development Plan Narrative should describe and provide estimates of the following:

-- Strategy for mix of uses, including but not limited to residential, commercial, recreational, and cultural arts uses. - Discussion of proposal's adherence to MSHD design guidelines and permitted uses in the 2019 Zoning Amendment including identification of any anticipated non-conformance.
+- Strategy for mix of uses, including but not limited to residential, commercial, recreational, and cultural arts uses. - Discussion of proposal's relationship to MSHD Design Guidelines, permitted uses, and other aspects of the 2019 Zoning Amendment including identification of any anticipated requests for special permits, variances, or rezoning.

-- Number of buildings/square footage to undergo historic preservation/rehabilitation. - Population mixes for all of the housing proposed. - Anticipated taxable property value upon completion of the proposed project. - Anticipated traffic impacts resulting from the proposed development. - Discussion of proposed programs to conserve energy, water and other limited resources, along with any proposed clean energy initiatives for the development.
+- Number of buildings/structures and approximate square footage to undergo historic preservation/rehabilitation. - Population mixes for all of the housing proposed. - Anticipated taxable property value upon completion of the proposed project for residential, non-residential commercial, and other uses. - Anticipated traffic impacts resulting from the proposed development taking into account anticipated uses (residential, commercial, office, etc.). - Describe the approach to integrating high performance building standards, technologies to conserve energy, water, and other limited resources, along with any proposed clean energy initiatives for the development in a comprehensive plan to reduce resource use.
 At a minimum, demonstrate consistency with requirements applicable to the site including Sustainability Principles referenced in the DCAMM LDA and obligations to analyze and mitigate greenhouse gas emissions and other environmental impacts described in the 2010 MEPA Certificate.
-Estimated energy and water consumption by building.

 The preliminary site plan(s) should identify and depict the location of proposed new buildings (as applicable), buildings to remain, location of open/public access spaces, parking areas, landscaping, and any amenity spaces proposed.
 The conceptual site plan should also clearly indicate and locate building types and uses and, in the case of housing, identify housing use type.
+Provide: